July 26, 1948

-July 26, 1948

 On July 15, 1948, several weeks after the Republican-controlled Congress had adjourned for the year leaving much business unfinished, Truman took the unprecedented step of using his presidential nomination acceptance speech to call both houses back into session.
 He delivered that speech under particularly trying circumstances.
 Without air conditioning, delegates sweltered in the Philadelphia convention hall's oven-like atmosphere.
 By the time the president finally stepped before the cameras in this first televised Democratic convention, organizers had lost all hope of controlling the schedule.

 At 1:45 in the morning, speaking only from an outline, Truman quickly electrified the soggy delegates.
 In announcing the special session, he challenged the Republican majority to live up to the pledges of their own recently concluded convention to pass laws to ensure civil rights, extend Social Security coverage, and improve health care.
 "They can do this job in 15 days, if they want to do it." he challenged.
-That two-week session would begin on "what we in Missouri call 'Turnip Day,'" taken from the old Missouri saying, "On the twenty-fifth of July, sow your turnips, wet or dry."
+That two-week session would begin on "what we in Missouri call 'Turnip Day,'" taken from the old Missouri saying, "On the twenty-sixth of July, sow your turnips, wet or dry."